 I continued, “And they would probably encourage you when they see a little bit of progress.”

-I set up a roleplay to illustrate practical ways to calm down and empathize a little to help set a new course.
+I set up a roleplay to illustrate practical ways to calm down and empathize to help set a new course.
 Maria played her son, and I played a parent in an escalating conflict.
-“You’re mean!” she fired at me, and then used Aidan’s bazooka power punch: “You don’t love me!”
+“You’re mean!” she fired at me, and then used Aidan’s go-to punch: “You don’t love me!”

-If we can solve a conflict without sending a child to their room, that’s optimum (see next week’s post for ideas!).
+If you can solve a conflict without sending your child to their room, that’s optimum but not always doable.
 Maria and Lou reported that sometimes their son still benefited from cooling off in his room.
 And they, as the parents, benefited from the extra time to cool down themselves.
-When this was necessary, they focused on communicating helpful not hurtful messages, and they guided him in processing his difficult feelings when he returned.
+When this was necessary, they focused on communicating helpful, not hurtful, messages.
+When he returned, they would guide him in processing his difficult feelings.

 If your child struggles with explosive reactions or hurtful words, you can minimize the hurt and maximize your child’s learning.

 - Model: Take breaks in your room, in a quiet spot, or even go on a walk when you are upset.
 Talk about the benefit to you and the child to whom you are responding.

-- Invite: When your child is losing control, “Please find somewhere to take a break, and then we’ll talk about this problem when we’re both calmer.”
+- Invite: When your child is losing control, “Please find a nice spot to take a break, and then we’ll talk about this problem when we’re both calmer.”
 This communicates caring instead of shaming messages.
-Note: for some kids this might be in their room.
-For others, it might be on a couch or a comfy chair, or a special Calm Down Corner.
+Note: for some kids, this might be in their room.
+For others, it might be on a couch, a comfy chair, or a special Calm Down Corner.

-Almost a year later, Maria reported that she was learning to truly value Aidan’s intense feelings as an important part of their invigorating family culture.
-She has also noticed that with their shift in approach, their interactions have been gradually equipping Aidan to better understand his feelings and monitor his intensity.
+Almost a year later, Maria reported that she was learning to truly value Aidan’s intense feelings as an important part of their “invigorating family culture!”
+She also noticed that with their shift in approach, their interactions have been gradually equipping Aidan to better understand his feelings and monitor his intensity.

-Fast forward that approach ten years, and it certainly paints a very different picture: one of an intense teenager, working it out with his parents in a way that keeps their relationship connected and strong.
+Fast forward that approach ten years, and it certainly paints a very different picture: one of an intense teenager working conflict out with his parents in a way that keeps their relationship connected and strong.
 In addition, it prepares him for life on his own, with all the relational challenges it will hold!